Montserrat is a beautiful mountain 60 Kms (37 Miles) from Barcelona, on top of which sits the gorgeous Montserrat Monastery.

 Instead of hiking, if you are interested in climbing Montserrat, you must visit the nearby town called El Bruc.

-It is 13 Kms (8 Miles) from the Abbey of Montserrat and is home to La Sargantana, a company which specializes in outdoors experience.
+It is 13 Kms (8 Miles) from the Abbey of Montserrat and is home to La Sargantana, a company specializing in the outdoor experience.

 You can rent out climbing equipment and book sessions with them.